Skip to main content

 Nuclear Medicine & Theranostics

-Nuclear Medicine is a functional imaging technique which consists of administering a radiopharmaceutical to the patient and then detecting the radiation emitted.
-These products are injected, ingested or inhaled for diagnostic or therapeutic purposes.
+Nuclear medicine is a functional imaging technique that involves administering a radiopharmaceutical to the patient and then detecting the emitted radiation.
+These products are injected, ingested, or inhaled for diagnostic or therapeutic purposes.

 The Nuclear Medicine and Theranostics department includes nuclear medicine and PET-SCAN (or PET-CT) .

-Nuclear Medicine is a functional imaging technique which consists of administering a radiopharmaceutical to the patient and then detecting the radiation emitted.
-These products are injected, ingested or inhaled for diagnostic or therapeutic purposes.
+Nuclear medicine is a functional imaging technique that involves administering a radiopharmaceutical to the patient and then detecting the emitted radiation.
+These products are injected, ingested, or inhaled for diagnostic or therapeutic purposes.

 The Nuclear Medicine and Theranostics department includes nuclear medicine and PET-SCAN (or PET-CT) .